PanagiotisDrakatos/EasyDragDrop/README.md

 * JDK 8 or later.
 * Download and unzip the source repository for this guide.
 * cd into the Path that you previous Downlaod.
-* After choosing you best idea On the above path, choose File | Open Project.
 * et voila!
 You are ready to adapt it to match it with your specifications.

-# Features Instructions
-___
-*  Maven Sample project Included with proper way to construct an app.
-*  The working Java sample includes only the front End of the application and the basic checking methods.
-*  The Java Demo demonstrate a basic restriction that accept valid files in Microsoft Worksheet Format.
-It can be easily controlled and be changed about whatever restriction formats you want(audio, video, link, image etc) as it shown it the above tutorial images.

 # Build The Sample